Judge hearing suit over Indiana’s religious objections law

 NOBLESVILLE, Ind.
-(AP) - Conservative religious groups are going before an Indiana judge with their challenge to limits that were placed on the state’s contentious religious objections law signed by then-Gov. Mike Pence.
+(AP) - Conservative religious groups are arguing their constitutional rights were violated by limits that were placed on Indiana’s contentious religious objections law signed by then-Gov. Mike Pence.

-A Hamilton County judge will hear arguments Thursday on the lawsuit filed by the Indiana Family Institute and two other groups that maintain their federal and state constitutional protections are violated by changes made to the 2015 law after a national uproar over whether it could be used to discriminate against gays and lesbians.
+An attorney for the Indiana Family Institute and two other groups told a Hamilton County judge on Thursday that they were subject to “grotesque stripping” of their religious rights by changes the 2015 law after a national uproar over whether it could be used to discriminate against gays and lesbians.

-The groups argue the changes wrongly took away legal protections based on a person’s religious views on matters such as same-sex marriages.
+Their lawsuit also challenges local civil rights ordinances in Indianapolis, Carmel, Bloomington and Columbus that include protections based on sexual orientation and gender identity.

-The lawsuit also challenges local civil rights ordinances in Indianapolis, Carmel, Bloomington and Columbus that include protections based on sexual orientation and gender identity.
+Lawyers for the state and the cities argue the groups have faced no enforcement action over their activities or hiring.

 Sign up for Daily Newsletters